|Off on glide above Pedro Bernardo (photo Tom Payne)|

 I hold a Senior Coach rating and am part of the Pilot and Coach Development Panel with the BHPA.
 For over 10 years I have been working to develop the skills of other pilots and this must be one of the most satisfying things I have had the privilege to be involved in.
 That, along with doing big XCs or steaming into goal at the end of a competition task!

-My lovely wife Ruth is proving quite a force to be reckoned with in paragliding; I'd better not rest on my laurels...
+My lovely wife Ruth is proving quite a force to be reckoned within paragliding and flew for the British team in the Europeans in 2016.
+She has just taken delivery of her Ozone Zeno for 2017.
+I'd better not rest on my laurels...